 Five Fingers for Marseilles

 Directed by Michael Matthews.
 South Africa.
 2017.
 NR.
 1 hour 59 minutes.
 Uncork'd Entertainment.
 Digital.
+In Xhosa and Southern Sotho with English subtitles.

 Near the colonial town of Marseilles in the rugged Eastern Cape of South Africa, a group of rebellious friends dubbed the Five Fingers use well-placed eggs and slingshots to drive off the oppressive police force.
 But when the cops seize quick-tempered Tau’s childhood love, Lerato, he goes from throwing eggs to shooting bullets.
 Scared of capture or worse, Tau flees, returning 20 years later to a town, and friends, transformed by the violence caused that day.
 With the crooked cops now replaced by a caustic gang, Tau must marshal what remains of the Fingers to once again defend their home.